All Episodes

 Then a massive cover-up takes place in full view.

-Yep, free speech and a video.
+Yep, free speech in a video.

 That's what caused that stuff to happen in Libya and in Cairo.

-And all this is going on while the president jets off to David Letterman and Jay Z and a bunch of fundraisers in Las Vegas where nobody else is supposed to go.
+And all this is going on while the president jets off to David Letterman and Jay-Z and a bunch of fundraisers in Las Vegas where nobody else is supposed to go.

 Why couldn't Romney have a Democrat incumbent with all these scandals to run?